TheHandyOwl/MVP_Example/README.md

   - MVP_Example, the basic one
   - MVP_TableView, loading data from a service
-  - MVP_Navigation, navigation from MainView to DetailView and loading date from 2 endpoints
+  - MVP_Navigation, navigation from MainView to DetailView and loading data from 2 endpoints